You can get from Madrid to Porto by train, bus or flight.

-Travel from Madrid, Spain to Porto, Portugal is: Partially open.
+Travel from Madrid, Spain to Porto, Portugal is: Unrestricted.

-International entry is currently allowed for: Entry is partially open for citizens and permanent residents of Spain.
+International entry is currently allowed for: Entry is unrestricted for citizens and permanent residents of Spain.

 The government of Portugal has imposed the following measures to reduce the spread of COVID-19:

-The above information was last verified on 9/22/21.
-Remember to check the latest COVID-19 travel safety regulations for your trip between Madrid and Porto closer to your planned date of departure here.
+The above information was last verified on 11/17/22.
+Remember to check the latest COVID-19 travel safety regulations for your trip from Madrid to Porto closer to your planned date of departure here.

-The current restriction level for returning to Madrid, Spain from Portugal is: Partially open.
+Return travel to Madrid, Spain from Portugal is: Unrestricted.

-Reentering Spain is currently allowed for: Entry is partially open for citizens and permanent residents of Portugal
+Entry into Spain is allowed for: Entry is unrestricted for citizens and permanent residents of Portugal.

-All travelers returning to Spain must observe the following safety measures to reduce the spread of COVID-19 in the country:
+All travelers must abide by the following measures in Spain to reduce the spread of coronavirus in the country:

-In comparison, traveling by flight can take you on average 1 h 10 min.
+In comparison, traveling by bus can take you on average 8 h 10 min.

 The average frequency per day from Madrid to Porto is:

-However, we recommend checking specific travel dates for your trip to Porto from Madrid as scheduled services by bus or flight can vary by season or day of the week.
+However, we recommend checking specific travel dates for your trip from Madrid to Porto as scheduled services by bus, ferry, flight or train can vary by season or day of the week.

-These are the most popular departure and arrival points when traveling from Madrid to Porto:
+These are the most popular departure and arrival points from Madrid to Porto:

 Yes, there are direct services available from Madrid to Porto with the following travel companies:

-Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets to Porto from Madrid.
+Direct services tend to save you time and add more convenience in getting you to Porto as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Madrid and Porto.

-When planning your trip from Madrid to Porto, it’s good to keep in mind what tickets to book and their prices in the next 7 days:
+Before traveling from Madrid to Porto, it’s good to know what ticket you can book and how much it will cost in the next 7 days:

-However, we recommend buying tickets from Madrid to Porto online a few months in advance to get the best deals and save money on your upcoming journey.
+But we recommend booking Madrid to Porto tickets online a few months before your planned travel date to score the best deals and save money on your trip.

 Here are some other resources that might have the information you need